navaneeth006-l/wrap-it/README.md

 * **Line 4: Aggressive Memory Saver** (Type `true` to save memory aggressively.
 Recommended to keep disabled as the impact is minimal).
 * **Line 5: Quit On Close** (Type `true` to close the app without minimizing to system tray).
 * **Line 6: Open Link in Browser** (Type `true` to open links in your default broswer instead of webview).
+* **Line 7: Auto Update** (Type true to allow silent background updates, or false to only receive clickable notifications when a manual update is ready).

 **Example `config.txt` for WhatsApp:**
 ```text